-The preconditions for investing with the aim of creating value and benefiting society are knowledge and the ability to execute.
+The preconditions for investing with the aim to create value and benefit society are knowledge and the ability to execute.
 In this context, high quality data and reliable service providers play an important role.
 Nykredit obtains data from a variety of different sources.
-Nykredit receives information from investee companies and combine it with information from public sources such as authorities, international organisations, NGOs and, of course, the media.
-In addition to this, Nykredit buys data and research from sell-side research providers and specialised providers of sustainability databases.
-Insights from these sources are included in the investment process and our stewardship through engagement with the company and voting.
-The latter is executed through our service providers by proxy voting and stewardship
+Nykredit receives information from investee companies and combine it with information from public sources such as public authorities, international organisations, NGOs and the media.
+In addition, Nykredit buys data and research from sell-side providers and specialised providers of sustainability data.
+Insights from these sources are considered in the investment process and in our stewardship work, consisting of engagement and voting.
+The latter is executed in conjunction with service providers for proxy voting and stewardship.

-Nykredit regularly assesses the suppliers and service providers' ability to supply valid data, accurate research and, in relation to engagements, to deliver on Nykredit's requests.
-At least once a year, we evaluate the quality of the services and collaboration.
-Nykredit's website and our annual reports contain a list of our current service providers.
+Nykredit regularly assesses the suppliers' and service providers' ability to supply valid data, accurate research and, for those engagements carried out via service provider, to deliver on Nykredit's requests.
+At least annually, we evaluate the quality of the services

-13. TRANSPARENCY
+13. Transparency

-Transparency lies at the heart of Nykredit's approach to sustainable investment, and we are committed to providing customers and other stakeholders with a clear understanding of our policies, processes and activities.
+Transparency is at the heart of Nykredit's approach to sustainable investment, and we are committed to providing clients and other stakeholders with a clear understanding of our policies, processes and activities.

-Relevant policies and current reporting on our sustainability activities can be found on our website.
+Relevant policies and current reporting on our sustainability activities are available on our website.
 This includes our PRI Transparency and Assessment reports.
-Fund-specific reports and documents provide more details on individual strategies and are also available on the website.
+Fund specific reports and documents provide more details on individual strategies and are available on the website.

-Nykredit's exclusion lists are published on Nykredit's website, as is a list of current engagements in relation to violation of international standards.
-Nykredit's website also includes a summary of attendance at companies' general meetings.
+Nykredit's exclusion lists are published on our website, as is a list of current engagements in relation to violation of international norms.
+Nykredit's website also includes a summary of voting at companies' general meetings.